adamfeuer/ADS129x-tools/README.md

 ========

-If you are looking for a full Arduino shield with analog input capability, you might be interested in the [HackEEG Shield](https://github.com/adamfeuer/hackeeg-shield) instead.
+If you are looking for a full Arduino shield with analog input capability, you might be interested in the [HackEEG Shield](https://github.com/adamfeuer/hackeeg-shield).
 The HackEEG shield is compatible with the ADS1298 or ADS1299.

 For prototyping software, the [ADS1298 breakout board](https://github.com/adamfeuer/ADS1298-breakout) might be useful.
 It is designed for the ADS1298, but should also work with the ADS1294, ADS1296, or ADS1299.